The French Connection | 1971

 At seven in the morning, ‘Popeye’ and ‘Cloudy’ Russo (Roy Scheider) stake out famed Kosher deli Ratner’s Restaurant, now gone, which stood at 138 Delancey Street (and was seen also in Boiler Room) on the Lower East Side at the entrance to the Williamsburg Bridge.
 Once a hangout for gangsters Meyer Lansky and Bugsy Siegel, Ratner's finally closed its doors in 2002, but its rear area was relaunched as – erm – the Lansky Lounge.
 Sadly, that too has now closed.

 Russo first bumps into Charnier, ‘Frog One’, at the entrance to the Roosevelt Hotel, 45 East 45th Street at Madison Avenue, midtown Manhattan.
-It’s another location used in Boiler Room, and can also be seen on-screen in Maid in Manhattan, Quiz Show, Malcolm X, 1408 and in Oliver Stone’s Wall Street.
+It’s another location used in Boiler Room, and can also be seen on-screen in Maid in Manhattan, Quiz Show, Malcolm X, 1408 and it's the site of Gordon Gecko's famous "Greed" speech in Oliver Stone’s Wall Street.